SpongePowered/SpongeDocs/source/server/getting-started/migrating.rst

 When you are ready to install Sponge, you may proceed with the following steps:

 1. Stop your Forge server if it is running.
 #.
-Download the Sponge coremod from the Sponge website.
+Download SpongeForge from the Sponge website and Forge from MinecraftForge.
 #.
-Place the Sponge coremod into your ``mods`` folder.
+Place SpongeForge into your ``mods`` folder.
 #.
 Start the server and party!

 .. note::